kirby-deprecated-plugins/kirby-sync/docs/node.md

 ### sync_blueprints

-This is how the blueprint path looks like.
-If you have not enabled `plugin.sync.blueprint`, you can skip this option.
+This option is only needed if you have enabled `plugin.sync.blueprint`.

+By default the `site/blueprints` folder will be used.

 ```php
 $kirby = kirby();